kirandas-dev/ImageClassification-Object-Detection/README.md

-# Assignment 2: Deep Learning for Image Classification and Object Detection
+# Deep Learning for Image Classification and Object Detection

 ## Overview